pudly/schmopera-hugo/content/articles/coaches-voice-teachers-and-the-grey-area-in-between.md

 date = "2015-11-17T13:23:00-05:00"
 lastmod = "2015-11-20T11:09:00-05:00"
 publishDate = "2015-11-20T10:40:00-05:00"
-slug = "coaches-voice-teachers-and-the-grey-area-in-between"
-title = "Coaches, voice teachers, and the grey area in between"
+short_description = "The system still appeared odd to me.
+Why weren't these voice teachers, in their lessons full of exercises and tone production, also pointing out wrong rhythms, missed entrances, and poor diction?
+And why did these pianists feel that they had so much to offer someone who is probably much more advanced at singing than they are?" slug = "coaches-voice-teachers-and-the-grey-area-in-between" title = "Coaches, voice teachers, and the grey area in between"
 +++